 The Content parameter in a Request shall contain one of the following:

 A partial Resource.
 This applies to Create and Update request primitives.
 In the case of Create request the Content parameter shall contain a single root element whose name is the name of the Resource and whose content consists of one or more attributes, child Resources or childResource references.
 In the case of an Update request primitive, the Content parameter shall contain the attribute and new values.
 Attributes to be deleted from the resource shall be indicated without a value.
 In both cases the resource type is as defined in clause 7.4, however since a partial resource is being transferred it is not required to be valid according to the XSD for that resource in terms of the presence of resource attributes.
 Any attribute that is present, however, shall comply to the data type defined in the XSD of that resource.

+In the Content parameter optionality of attribute in the request shall be such that it is consistent with the following table

+Table 7.2.1.1-2: Request Optionality of Attributes in Content